cilium/cilium/doc/vagrant.md

 ```

 This will bring up a master node plus the configured  number of additional slave
 nodes.
-The master node will run a consult agent with the slaves configured to
+The master node will run a consul agent with the slaves configured to
 point to it.

 ### Options